 The desire to know everything aims at omniscience.
 The fear of death is conversely the desire for immortality.
 The desire for power leads to omnipotence.
 The yearning for romantic love resolves in self-completion or perfection.
 Therefore, the endpoint of all our desires is to be a perfect being, the figure of God who has no desires because he does not lack anything.
 This means the ultimate desire is to stop desiring, stop lacking, stop being incomplete.

-There are 3 kinds of desires: the empirical one where you just want to browse the blogs during work.
+There are three kinds of desires: the empirical one where you just want to browse the Internet during work.
 You have a number of different desires that form a unified whole, and that collection makes up a totality: that is your fundamental, overall desire as a person.
-Your particular desire to read or participate in discussion boards is a part of your desire to lead a particular life, to be a certain person.
+Your particular desire to read or participate online is a part of your desire to lead a particular life, to be a certain person.
 In addition, your fundamental desire is one expression of a general desire of existence, and that shows up as a manifestation of a person of your gender, nationality, century, family, background, etc.